 - A short activity is a great way to start class.
-While students are completing the short activity, the instructor can properly set up the online learning environment using classroom technologies and web conferencing tools.
+While students are completing the short activity, you can properly set up the online learning environment using classroom technologies and web conferencing tools.

 - View our how-to guides for using a Hovercam with Zoom/Webex.
 Choose the one appropriate to your operating system (Apple or PC) and your web conferencing tool (Webex or Zoom).

 - Find more tips in the readings below.

 Readings on teaching online